brummell/AdvancedLaneFinding/README.md

 To find the radius I chose the y-value 1/3 of the way from the bottom of the warped image (top of the axis), this seemed a reasonably low-distortion, useful position for the curvature calculation).
 Entering this into the equation provided by Udacity yielded RoCs for each lane line.
 Unfortunately, these were in terms of pixels.
 Fortunately, the code provided the means and measurements to convert pixels to x and y distances in meters (done empirically) and to then refit the polynomials and then once again find the RoCs.
 I found the RoCs to be reasonable for curved roads, but highly variant over short periods of time.

+Deviation from center was calculated at the same position as RoC as a difference between lanes, and found to be nearly half a meter at all times, I suspect this is just an artifact of the camera positioning, but could just as well be people's tendency to keep slightly to the side while driving on the highway.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I combined all necessary functions into a single, but simple processing pipeline which could be passed an image, either from an image file or a video.
 An example of the results using a still is presented below.